nextflow-io/nextflow/docs/operator.rst

 The above example shows hows CSV text is parsed and is split into single rows.
 Values can be accessed by its column index in the row object.

-When the CVS begins with a header line defining the columns names, you can specify the parameter ``header: true`` which allows you to reference each value by its name, as shown in the following example::
+When the CSV begins with a header line defining the columns names, you can specify the parameter ``header: true`` which allows you to reference each value by its name, as shown in the following example::

     Channel